SAP-samples/teched2025-BTM163/exercises/ex1/README.md

 6. Close the scanning.

-## Exercise 1.5 - Add the module to the Test Case and adapt it
+## Exercise 1.5 - Creating Login flow as Precondition

 1. Under **Standard objects** tab on the left panel, search for *OpenURL*, click on + icon next to the module as shown to add it to the test case.
 2. Move the step under the folder **Precondition** and edit the name of the Test step to “Launch Fiori”.